DefangLabs/defang/samples/nodejs/blogstarter/_posts/guide.md

 ### Limitations
 1. If the images you add to the code is a local copy, you will not be able to adjust its size due to Next.js limitations.
 2. We convert Markdown to HTML before rendering it to your screen.
-HTML tags within the Markdown file (for example, <a href></a>) will not work.
+HTML tags within the Markdown file (for example, "<a href></a>") will not work.